2042ed/JAM.IfSunDies_U3D/README.md

 # Global Game Jam 2017 Game

-by STEFAB (Fabio and Stefano Cecere)
+by STEFAB (Stefano and Fabio Cecere)

 Unity 5.5 project using Fungus framework